jyutcitzi/jyutcitzi-RIME/README.md

       ii. “粵切字 (夫干·天\`·版)” (font version of the keyboard)
    g.
 Start typing!
 #### For Windows:
    a.
-Press Windows Key + R, enter %AppData%\Rime and press ENTER (try %AppData%\Rime).
+Press Windows Key + R, enter %AppData%\Rime and press ENTER.
 A new window should appear
    b.
 Copy and paste the YAML files to the Rime folder
    c.
 Press "All Applications" > "RIME Weasel" > "[Weasel]Deploy"
    d.
 Wait for the keyboards to load (please be patient!)